eoogbe/toolkit/src/main/java/com/google/api/codegen/configgen/README.md

 node.
 Nodes can have metadata, such as `Comment`s, that annotate and change the behavior of a node depending on how the `NodeVisitor` interprets it.

-The mergers combine the `Model` with a `ConfigNode` to output a `ConfigNode` that represents the IDL.
+The mergers combine the `ApiModel` with `ConfigNode`s to output a `ConfigNode` that represents the IDL.
 For initial gapic config generation, the input node is empty.
-When refreshing, the node will be read from an existing gapic yaml.
+When refreshing, the nodes will be read from existing gapic yamls.

 To generate the yaml, a `ConfigGenerator` visits each node and builds the output.